v3shn/IPGhost/README.md

 ## Requirements

-- A Debian-based Linux distribution (e.g., Ubuntu, tested on Kali Linux).
+- A Debian-based Linux distribution (e.g., parrot os,Ubuntu, tested on Kali Linux).

 - Root privileges to install dependencies and manage the Tor service.